quandelaa/attendance-system/README.md

 ### 1. Registering a Student

 Fill in the student's credentials (all required), then click the "Capture" button.
-If the system detects a face from the webcam, it will save a screenshot into the `faces/` folder alongside their credentials.
+If the system detects a face from the webcam, it will save a screenshot into the `faces/` folder alongside their name as the file name.

 ![Student registration screen placeholder](https://placehold.co/800x450?text=Student+Registration+Screen)

 ### 2. Verifying / Logging Attendance

-Click the "Verify Student" button, and if the system detects a face from the current webcam frame, it will take the same screenshot as when registering a student, and compares it against all registered faces in the `faces/` folder using ArcFace
+Click the "Verify Student" button, and if the system detects a face from the current webcam frame, it will take the same screenshot as when registering a student, and compares it against all registered faces in the `faces/` folder using ArcFace.

 ![Verify student screen placeholder](https://placehold.co/800x450?text=Verify+Student+Screen)